On February 17, 2016, the Zillow Q1 2016 Home Price Expectations Survey results were released. This survey is done on a quarterly basis.

 As one can see from the above chart, the average expectation is that the residential real estate market, as depicted by the U.S. Zillow Home Value Index, will continually climb.

-The detail of the Q1 2015 Home Price Expectations Survey (pdf) is interesting.
-Of the 101 survey respondents, only one (of the displayed responses) forecasts a cumulative price decrease through 2019; and even that one does not foresee a double-digit percentage cumulative price drop.
-That forecast is from Mark Hanson, which foresees a 7.55% cumulative price decrease through 2019.
+The detail of the Q1 2016 Home Price Expectations Survey (pdf) is interesting.
+Of the 100+ survey respondents, only one (of the displayed responses) forecasts a cumulative price decrease through 2020.
+That forecast is from Mark Hanson, who foresees a 16.65% cumulative price decrease through 2020.